krzemienski/awesome-from-stars/README.md

 * [gostor/awesome-go-storage](https://github.com/gostor/awesome-go-storage): A curated list of awesome Go storage projects and libraries
 * [godotengine/awesome-godot](https://github.com/godotengine/awesome-godot): A curated list of free/libre plugins, scripts and add-ons for Godot
 * [devisasari/awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store): A curated list of awesome GPTs in the GPT Store
+* [radi-cho/awesome-gpt4](https://github.com/radi-cho/awesome-gpt4): A curated list of prompts, tools, and resources regarding the GPT-4 language model.
 * [ai-boost/awesome-gpts-prompts](https://github.com/ai-boost/awesome-gpts-prompts): Curated list of chatgpt prompts from the top-rated GPTs in the GPTs Store.
 * [chentsulin/awesome-graphql](https://github.com/chentsulin/awesome-graphql): Awesome list of GraphQL
 * [grpc-ecosystem/awesome-grpc](https://github.com/grpc-ecosystem/awesome-grpc): A curated list of useful resources for gRPC